Opio-Cornelius/data_analysis_projects/README.md

 - Matplotlib
 - Seaborn

-Each individual notebook contains detail of the data, methods, and the analysis questions and the findings.
+Each individual notebook contains detail of the data, methods, the analysis questions and the findings.